0xced/Hangfire.Community.SequentialJob/MAINTENANCE.md

    `git push --follow-tags`

-Once pushed, the GitHub [Continuous Integration](https://github.com/0xced/Hangfire.SequentialJob/blob/main/.github/workflows/continuous-integration.yml) workflow takes care of building, running the tests, creating the NuGet package, creating the GitHub release and finally publishing the produced NuGet package.
+Once pushed, the GitHub [Continuous Integration](https://github.com/0xced/Hangfire.Community.SequentialJob/blob/main/.github/workflows/continuous-integration.yml) workflow takes care of building, running the tests, creating the NuGet package, creating the GitHub release and finally publishing the produced NuGet package.

 After the NuGet package is successfully published:

-5. If this is the first release, set `EnablePackageValidation` to `true` in `Hangfire.SequentialJob.csproj`.
+5. If this is the first release, set `EnablePackageValidation` to `true` in `Hangfire.Community.SequentialJob.csproj`.
-6. Update the `PackageValidationBaselineVersion` element in `Hangfire.SequentialJob.csproj` to the newly released version.
+6. Update the `PackageValidationBaselineVersion` element in `Hangfire.Community.SequentialJob.csproj` to the newly released version.
 7. Delete the `CompatibilitySuppressions.xml` file if there's one.